Mary Immaculate College

 Students on Co-op Placement;

-Semester 1: Autumn 2010; Emer Hassett and Michael Meade
+Semester 1: Autumn 2010; James Deegan and Ailish Gallagher

 The College welcomes students of all faiths and none.
 The facilities of the College chaplaincy service are available to all students.
 The Chaplaincy Team strives to promote the spiritual and psycho/social development of the entire College community, staff and students.
 The team facilitates the discussion of social, spiritual and theological issues.
 It is possible to discuss issues of concern in confidence.
 The College Chaplain provides religious services, according to the Roman Catholic rite, in the College Chapel.
 Arrangements are in place to provide services for non Catholic Students.
 The Chaplaincy service strives to support students during times of bereavement, illness and during occasions of personal or family upheaval.
 We also honour students’ joys and celebrations.